-I’ve been in a couple of LA earthquakes, and usually it feels like a big truck is driving past the building where I am, and it rumbles rumbles, and moves on.
+I’ve been in a couple of LA earthquakes, and usually it feels like a big truck is driving past the building where I am, and it rumbles and moves on.
 Then, my faraway friends and family start texting to see if I am still alive, and I smile at their naive, not-earthquake-having ways.

 The first big earthquake this week happened on the 4th of July, because God hates America, or at least, California.
-I mean, I guess it makes sense that God is a Trump supporter, because what else would explain the awful slo-mo car crash of racism and misogyny we are all living through?
+I guess it makes sense that God is a Trump supporter, because what else would explain the awful slo-mo car crash of racism and misogyny we are living through?

 I slept through it.
 It may have woken me up, or else I was awoken by many texts of friends asking did I feel it, and then talking about the biggest earthquake they had survived.
 I felt so left out.
 I wanted to feel the earthquake.
 It was like I hadn’t been invited to a cool event, just because I was sleeping in on a holiday.
-I couldn’t write a funny earthquake tweet.
-I couldn’t do anything.
+I couldn’t write a funny earthquake tweet, I couldn’t do anything.

-I went to a party and tried to act cool.
-My friend Rick commented that he didn’t even know what to do during an earthquake, but he was pretty sure it wasn’t cuss and look for his pants.
+At the fourth of July party, my friend Rick commented that he didn’t even know what to do during an earthquake, but he was pretty sure it wasn’t cuss and look for his pants.
 Everyone laughed.
 I felt so alone.

 I got out of that party and went home.
 I couldn’t sleep, worried about not being in the cool earthquake club.
 At 3AM, my bed shook and I realized I was experiencing an aftershock.
 I was so happy, I stayed up until 5AM worried that I was going to die.